Facebook Pixel Can You Use a 529 Plan to Pay for Room and Board or Off-Campus Rent?

 The room and board costs must not exceed the greater of:

-• The room and board allowance is listed in the college’s official cost of attendance (COA), or
+• The room and board allowance is listed in the college’s official cost of attendance (COA) or

 • The actual invoiced cost of room and board if the student is living in housing that is owned or operated by the college

 Most colleges have three student budget allowances for room and board.
-One allowance is for students without dependents who live at home with their parents, one is for students without dependents who live in housing that is owned or operated by the college, and one is for all other students, such as students who live off campus.
+One allowance is for students without dependents who live at home with their parents, one is for students without dependents who live in housing owned or operated by the college, and one is for all other students, such as students who live off campus.

 Thus, if the student is living off-campus, the cost of room and board must not exceed the allowance for room and board in the college’s student budget for students living off-campus.